Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 The Reward

-Take a break, relax, and recuperate while enjoying the rewarding views of the countryside around you.
+Take a break, relax, and recuperate while enjoying the rewarding countryside views.

 On a clear day, you can see Gaskill Peak clearly to the immediate north, while Palomar Mountain is visible in the distance.
 El Cajon Mountain can be seen to the northwest, while Iron Mountain and Mt.
 Woodson can be seen in the distance.
 To the west, Point Loma and Mount Soledad are visible on the coast.
 Looking east, you can make out Corte Madera and Los Pinos Mountains.
 And in the south, Tecate Peak and Otay Mountain stand tall against the Mexican border.